 Create, edit, or save an Advanced Find search

-Find the records you want in Dynamics 365 by using the Advanced Find command.
+Find the records you want in Dynamics 365 for Customer Engagement by using the Advanced Find command.
 You can also use Advanced Find to prepare data for export to Office Excel so that you analyze, summarize, or aggregate data, or create PivotTables to view your data from different perspectives.

 With the Dynamics 365 for Customer Engagement apps version 9.0, you can use the advanced find option to build a “Not In” query records using Does not contain data option.

 Go to Advanced Find.